proclame/electron-pos/README.md

 ### Building for Production

 ```
-npm run make
+npm run release
 ```

-This will create distributables for your platform in the `/out` directory.
+This will create distributables for your platform in the `/dist` directory.

 ## License